 When semi-finished parts are removed from the build chamber, they must still be cured in an oven to burn off the binding resin and fuse the metal powder together into a solid.

 The advantage here is that many parts can be printed at one time, and the full volume of the chamber used.
 Such parts are not as strong as fully-welded SLS parts but they can work as mechanical fittings.
-This technology is still under development but it may be up to 100x more cost-effective than previous techniques.
+Although this technology is still under development but it may be up to 100x more cost-effective than previous techniques.